WalLee2/holbertonschool-low_level_programming/0x12-more_singly_linked_lists/README.md

 6-pop_listint.c
-"A function that deletes the head node of a linked list and retursn the head node's data (n)."
+"A function that deletes the head node of a linked list and returns the head node's data (n)."

+7-get_nodeint.c
+"A function that grabs the nth node of a linked list and returns the address of the node or NULL if it does not exist."